 Series I, Writings of Frank del Olmo, includes articles and research written by del Olmo.
 It has been divided into two subseries: Reporter’s Notebooks (1968-2004), and Los Angeles Times Newspaper Clippings Files (1970-2003).
 The Reporter’s Notebooks are del Olmo’s notes on topics ranging from Central America to the Immigration and Naturalization Service and the East Los Angeles School Walkouts, and are filed alphabetically by subject.
 The Los Angeles Times Newspaper Clippings File documents del Olmo’s columns and contains articles as they appeared in the Los Angeles Times.
 These clippings are filed chronologically.

 Series II, Research Files, consists of del Olmo’s research for his articles or editorials.
 The series has been divided into nine subseries that correlate to broad topics of interest to del Olmo.
-The series is divided into nine sub-series: Autism (1995-2004), documents del Olmo’s efforts to educate himself and his readers on the topic of Autism, and including information regarding the importance of early diagnosis and the possible links between autism and vaccination.
-Files consist of correspondence, reports, and clippings, and are filed alphabetically; California & Los Angeles (1924-2003), includes stories written or researched by Mr. del Olmo covering state and local issues.
+Autism (1995-2004) documents del Olmo’s efforts to educate himself and his readers on the topic of Autism, and includes information regarding the importance of early diagnosis and the possible links between autism and vaccination.
+Files consist of correspondence, reports, and clippings, and are filed alphabetically.
+California & Los Angeles (1924-2003) includes stories written or researched by Mr. del Olmo covering state and local issues.
 Topics include the history of East Los Angeles, street gangs, and Spanish language media.
 Materials include correspondence, clippings, court documents, memoranda, story proofs, and reports.
-The subseries is filed in alphabetical order; Education Issues (1963-2003), consists of materials associated with the education of children, and includes material concerning the Los Angeles Board of Education, Los Angeles Unified School District, and the Belmont Learning Complex (renamed the Edward R. Roybal Learning Center).
+The subseries is filed in alphabetical order.
+Education Issues (1963-2003) consists of materials associated with the education of children, and includes material concerning the Los Angeles Board of Education, Los Angeles Unified School District, and the Belmont Learning Complex (renamed the Edward R. Roybal Learning Center).
 It includes campaign literature, correspondence, clippings, newsletters, and story proofs, and is in alphabetical order.

 Series IV, Ephemera, consists of press passes and pins from del Olmo's various reporting assignments during his time with the Los Angeles Times.
 The passes reflect coverage of sports organizations and events, politics, conferences, and the activities of the Los Angeles Police and Fire Departments.
 The series is arranged alphabetically.